-Since autographed items and trading cards are unique, they can be very valuable, but easily forged or reproduced.
+Since autographed items and trading cards are unique, they can be very valuable, but are also easy to forge or reproduce.
 Autographs are commonly sold with certificates of authenticity (COAs) and letters of authenticity (LOAs), while trading cards use a grading system.
 COAs, LOAs, and grades are meant to assure the buyer that the signature or item is genuine.
-However, COAs, LOAs, and grades are only as valuable as the reputation of the issuing party, so it's important to investigate the background of each authenticator or grader.
+However, COAs, LOAs, and grades are only as valuable as the reputation of the issuing party, so it's important to know the reputation of each authenticator or grader.

 Make sure your listing follows these guidelines.
 If it doesn't, it may be removed, and you may be subject to a range of other actions, including limits of your buying and selling privileges and suspension of your account.

 You can list autographed items and most trading cards on eBay.
 These guidelines will help you successfully sell these types of items on our website.

 Be sure to include the following information in your listing:

 A clear photo of the actual autographed item